You’ve undoubtedly heard the old adage “practice makes perfect.” And you’ve probably also heard the saying “perfect practice makes perfect” too.

-For instance, researchers have found that learning actually continues for at least 24 hours after you have stopped practicing.
+For instance, researchers have found that learning actually continues for at least 24 hours after you’ve stopped practicing.
 In fact, a number of studies have found significant gains in performance 24 hours later – even with no further practice.

-Hmm…how can this be?
+Heh?
+What’s the deal with that?
 And what are the implications?
-Is this something we can optimize – is there something we can do to maximize the learning that takes place after we leave the practice room?
+Is this something we can optimize?
+Like, is there something we can do to maximize the learning that appears to take place between practice sessions?

 Let’s take a look.

-So how is it that we continue to improve even when we’re not practicing?
+So first of all, how is it that we continue to improve even when we’re not practicing?
 Do things simply settle in with time?
 Or does sleep have something to do with it?

-A team of neurophysiologists at Harvard conducted a study to see if they could answer this question.
+A team of neurophysiologists at Harvard (Walker et al., 2002) conducted a study to see if they could answer this question.

 They trained 62 participants in a finger tapping task.
 Each participant received 12 30-second training trials, and then were tested to see how effectively (based on speed and accuracy) they could reproduce this sequence.